Found us from search engine?

 Conversational keyword optimization for voice based search

 We rarely type the way we speak.
-When we type, we use shorthand, so you would type “weather Japan” into a search bar.
+When we type, we do not type in perfect, full sentences, so you would type “weather Japan” into a search bar.
 But when you speak, you are likely to ask a complete question, “What’s the weather today in Japan?”

-As more users start using programs like Siri and Google Now to search, search engines might catch up and start ranking websites with content that are optimized with keywords that are conversational.
+As more users start using programs like Siri and Google Assistant to make a query, search engines might catch up and start ranking websites with content that are optimized with keywords that are conversational.

 For example, consider the fact that voice searches typically use words like “Who”, “What”, “When” and “Where” when looking for answers for immediate needs.
-To appeal to voice search, marketers can use these adverbs to optimize web pages while using a conversational tone throughout the content.
+To appeal to voice search, marketers can use these interrogative words to optimize web pages while using a conversational tone throughout the content.